New York Hourly Paycheck Calculator

 Does the calculator work for nonresidents working in New York?

 Yes.
-NYS withholding generally applies to NY-sourced wages for nonresidents; Yonkers nonresident tax may apply to work in Yonkers.
-Your home state may offer credits—verify filing rules.
+NY state withholding generally applies to NY-sourced wages of nonresidents; Yonkers nonresident tax may also apply to work in Yonkers.
+Be sure to consider your home state filing rules and possible credits.

 How are tips treated in New York paycheck calculations?